specialistgeneralist/Collaborating2Cooperate/README.md

-Collaborating to cooperate in structured populations (Angus & Newton, 2018)
+Collaboration leads to cooperation on sparse networks (Angus & Newton, 2018)
 ===========================================================================

 *Codebase to run (in MATLAB) the numerical experiments reported in the paper, or replicate the main figures from the paper, or explore their data.*